brianclements/vim-popwindow/README.md

 they are easier to pop back up if closed in error, then it finds windows with non-normal buffers (nofile, nowrite, etc.,) to close second starting from newest (highest window number, i.e. bottom-right most window) and going backwards.
+Lastly, if the Fugitive ':GStatus' window is open and in a standard location (window 1 or 2), PopWindow will close that window next.

 If only normal buffers exist, PopWindow will close the window with the highest ID number (i.e. the bottom-most window).